WillMcDGSK/neo4jupyter/README.md

 # Fork Information

-To draw a custom query, you can pass that query as a string into the `draw()` function.
+To draw a custom query, you can pass that query as a string into the `draw()` function using the `query` kwarg.
 You must end the query with the following return statement:
 ```
 RETURN n AS source_node,
        id(n) AS source_id,